 French is a genuine second language in Morocco.
 Our support for the teaching of French, which fosters trainer training and the opening of international classes, seeks to consolidate this position.

-The AFD group has been operating in Morocco since 1992.
-The Agence française de développement (AFD, French Development Agency) operates through its subsidiary Proparco, which is devoted to funding the private sector, as well as through the Centre for Financial, Economic and Banking Studies (CEFEB), based in Marseille, and the French Global Environment Facility (FFEM), for which the AFD provides the secretariat.
-The AFD focuses essentially on the sectors of water, the environment and socio-economic infrastructure, with an additional emphasis on the private sector, such as to support modernization of small and very small enterprises.
+Morocco is the leading recipient of support from the Agence Française de Développement (AFD), totalling €1.5 billion for the 2013-2017 period.
+Since 1991, the AFD has operated through its subsidiary Proparco, which is devoted to funding the private sector, as well as through the Centre for Financial, Economic and Banking Studies (CEFEB), based in Marseille, and the French Global Environment Facility (FFEM), for which the AFD provides the secretariat.
+The AFD focuses essentially on the sectors of water, the environment and socio-economic infrastructure, with an additional emphasis on the private sector, including by supporting modernization of SMEs.